Did You Receive a Pell Grant? Here’s How to Check.

 President Joe Biden's plan for widespread student loan forgiveness promises extra relief for those that received Pell Grants in school.

 Biden plans to erase up to $10,000 in federal student loan debt for borrowers making less than $125,000 per year, or $250,000 for couples who file their taxes jointly.
-Those who received a Pell Grant while in college may have up to $20,000 in federal direct loans forgiven in the coming months.
+Those who received a Pell Grant while in college may have up to $20,000 in federal direct loans forgiven.

 Here's how to determine if you received a Pell Grant to help pay for college.